 Regarding the length, you should know that some categories of Ethernet cables have limitations regarding the distance in which they can transmit data without loss of packets.

 So before choosing which one to buy, it would not hurt to measure how many meters of cable approximately you will need.

 In this way, you can avoid having to move your equipment to connect them or that you have too much material, and it is uncomfortable to hide.

 The category of the Ethernet cable directly affects its price, since it practically determines the product’s ability to work with different transfer speeds, which is very important for home and commercial network connections.

-However, one detail that you can consider when choosing your Ethernet cable taking into account its connector is whether it has a gold plate or not.
-Plating is generally recommended as they offer better connectivity and overall performance.
+Plating is recommended, as they offer better connectivity and overall performance.
 Although if it is for domestic use, the regular ones will suffice.

-In addition to this, taking into account the materials used in the manufacture of the connector, as well as its base, will give you a better idea of the resistance of the cable that you are interested in buying.
+Besides this, considering the materials used in the connector’s manufacture, as well as its base, will give you a better idea of the resistance of the cable that you are interested in buying.